IvS-KULeuven/IvSPythonRepository/readme.txt

 * The IvS repository now comes with an Anaconda python environment file to help avoid user problems with the python modules.
 To create the repository anaconda environment run the following commands:

     $ cd ivs
-    $ conda env create -f IvS_YYMMDD.yml
+    $ conda env create -f IvS_repo.yml

-Where IvS_YYMMDD.yml is replaced with the name of the corresponding ".yml" file in ~/ivs.
 If you do not use anaconda you can find the repository dependencies in this file.
 Make sure to activate your environment each time before using the repository, either by sourcing it in your .bash_profile or running:

     $ source activate ivs_repo